Brazil Football: Things to Know About Soccer in Rio de Janeiro

 Fluminense Fans waving their flags at Maracana Stadium on Sunday

-I had the opportunity to watch my first football match in Rio de Janeiro this past weekend at Maracana Stadium as my adopted team, Fluminense squared off against Botafogo.
+I had the opportunity to watch my first football match in Rio de Janeiro this past weekend at Maracanã Stadium as my adopted team, Fluminense, squared off against Botafogo.

-While the match didn’t work out in our favor, I learned a lot about football in Rio de Janeiro that I think visitors would find useful.
+While the match didn’t work out in our favor, I learned a lot about football culture in Rio de Janeiro that I think visitors would find useful.

 Rio de Janeiro’s Futebol Championship used to be played in two cups: Gunabara’s Cup and Rio’s Cup, which took place from January through May.
 The champions from each cup have a two-game playoff to determine Rio de Janeiro’s champion team.